-For those of you who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law regarding EU citizens’ data.
+For those who aren’t acquainted with this law, the General Data Protection Regulation (GDPR) is the core digital privacy legislation and the most extensive data privacy protection law regarding EU citizens’ data.
 For details, check out our article about GDPR.

 Many people think of the GDPR as a broader version of CCPA.
 Even though GDPR can be seen as a more extensive version of CCPA, they have a few fundamental differences:

-- CCPA is targeted towards protecting the personal information of Californians, while GDPR protects personal data of EU residents and other data subjects
+- CCPA is targeted towards protecting the personal information of Californians, while GDPR protects the personal data of EU residents and other data subjects

 - GDPR presents six legal grounds for processing and selling personal information, whereas CCPA doesn’t let you process and sell personal information if a user opted out of having their personal data sold